 Tuition, Fees, and Financial Aid

 University System of Georgia (USG) students benefit from low tuition.
 When compared to the tuition paid by students attending similar institutions in other states, the tuition paid by students in Georgia ranks among the lowest.
-Click here to view the current tuition rates and mandatory fees for each of the USG colleges and universities.
+View the tuition and fees for the USG colleges and universities.